 As a general guide, you can give your dog 1/2 drop of tincture for each pound of body weight.
 Use a full drop if you’re using a glycerin extract instead of an alcohol extract.
 You can give this to your dog twice daily.

-- Transporting white blood cells to fight infection
+- Transport white blood cells to fight infection

-The lymphatic system can also help decrease inflammation, which is important with hot spots.
+The lymphatic system can also help lower chronic inflammation, often a cause of hot spots.

 Suppression Isn't The Answer

 The skin is an organ of elimination like the colon, kidneys and liver.
-The suppression of symptoms should only be a last resort, saved for extreme cases.
+Hot spots are the body's way of getting rid of toxins.
+So suppressing the symptoms should only be a last resort, saved for extreme cases.

 One of the most effective ways to avoid multiple lesions is by being proactive.
 Don't look at hot spots as a one-off issue.
-Instead view them as a chronic condition caused by a deeper underlying condition.
-You need to address this condition.
+Instead view them as a chronic condition caused by a deeper underlying problem.

-Effective preventative care involves establishing a relationship with a homeopathic or holistic vet.
-Skin lesions like hot spots function as a warning beacon.
-They're telling you to treat from within.
+If your dog has a tendency to get hot spots, find a holistic vet, herbalist or homeopath to help you.
+Skin lesions like hot spots are a warning beacon telling you to treat from within.
 Strengthen your dog’s digestive and immune function while supporting internal organs.

-Rita Hogan is a canine herbalist and co-founder of Farm Dog Naturals, an herbal remedy company for the All-Natural Dog.
-Rita combines nature with her love for dogs by offering consulting that focuses on dogs as individuals: mind, body and spirit.
+Protocol from Rita Hogan, Canine Herbalist and co-founder of Farm Dog Naturals, an herbal remedy company for the all-natural dog.
+Rita focuses on dogs as individuals: mind, body and spirit.
 Her practice incorporates herbal medicine, complementary therapies and environmental stewardship to help dogs and people find balance and partnership with nature.
 Connect with Rita through her website canineherbalist.com